SilverBright/Amazon_Charts/NOTES.md

 Available prompts will look something like this:

-Select a number to see the top 20 books in Fiction or non-fiction for the week:
+Select a number to see the top 20 books in Fiction or non-Fiction for the week:

 1. Top Books in Fiction
 2. Top Books in non-Fiction